N-benitha/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying current contents in long format
+Displaying content in long format